folio-org/okapi/doc/guide.md

 ### Ignoring errors during install

-Okapi 4.2.0 and later, it is possible to ignore errors during the install operation.
+Okapi 4.2.0 and later, it is possible to ignore errors during the install and upgrade operations.
 This is done by supplying parameter `ignoreErrors=true` for install/upgrade.
-When value is true, Okapi will try to upgrade all modules in the modules list, regardless if one of them fails.
+In this case, Okapi will try to upgrade all modules in the modules list, regardless if one of them fails.
 However, for individual modules, if they fail, their upgrade will not be commited.